charles_f 6 months ago

 They might, I'm not saying your wrong, I'm just saying that I cannot imagine how you would justify the added complexity of doing it that way.

-• modeless a day ago
+• modeless 6 months ago

 The computations are complicated but not that complicated relative to everything else SpaceX is doing.
 It's much more important to optimize the propellant mass by using it most efficiently than to simplify some computations.
 And it's probably most efficient to burn the propellant as fast as possible.

-• Galxeagle a day ago
+• Galxeagle 6 months ago

 Any extra time spent during a burn is wasted fuel.
 Intuitively, any time before the rocket is in orbit, some part of the rocket thrust is resisting the force of gravity or else it would fall back down to earth.
 The longer that time is, the more thrust (and thus fuel) was spent negating that force.
 It's the main reason why the Falcon 9 boosters do a 'hoverslam' on return and land at close to full throttle - any extra time during that burn is less fuel efficient.